-The question of United Nations agencies and their opera-60. tions in Africa presents, however, particular difficulty.
-The United Nations has a special appeal to Africans and the newly-independent states tend to prefer a United Nations channel for outside aid and Unfortunately these agencies naturally reflect the composition and political tendencies of the General Assembly and of the Secretariat of the UN.
-Since there is now no western majority in the Assembly, it cannot be expected that UN agencies will necessarily auvise Africans to co-operate with the West.
-Their activity may even be directly inimical to western interests.
-This may be largely a question of taking care in the recruitment of senior personnel for missions in Africa under these auspices, and in ensuring that political considerations are not ignored.
-The point has been made that UN activity in Africa should not be allowed to projudice the work of the CCTA.
+The question of United Nations agencies and their operations in Africa presents particular difficulty.
+The UN has a special appeal to many Africans, and some of the newly-independent states would probably prefer a UN channel for outside aid and advice if sufficient funds were available from the source. agencies, however, naturally reflect the composition and political attitudes of the General Assembly of the UN.
+Since there is now no certain Western majority in the Assembly, it cannot be expected that UN agencies will necessarily advise Africans to co-operate with the West.
+Their activity may be inimical to Western interests.
+This may be largely a question of taking care in the recruitment of senior personnel for missions in Africa under these auspices, and in ensuring that political considerations are not ignored. is also for consideration what means can be adopted to keep the newly-formed Economic Commission for Africa working on constructive lines in examining the economic problems of Africa.
+It is understood that the relations of the various UN agencies working in Africa with the CCTA are at present good, and the point has been that the activities of the one should not prejudice those of the other.